Elongated dodecahedron: Parallelohedron

+The elongated dodecahedron can be constructed by elongating a rhombic dodecahedron – i.e., slicing it into two congruent concave polyhedra and covering the bases of a square prism.
+As a result, it has eighteen vertices, twenty-eight edges, and twelve faces (which include eight rhombi and four hexagons).

+Both the rhombic dodecahedron and the elongated dodecahedron are two of the five types of parallelohedron identified by Evgraf Fedorov.
+In other words, it is a space-filling polyhedron, meaning the elongated dodecahedron and its copy can tile space face-to-face by translations periodically.
+For the elongated dodecahedron, it has five sets of parallel edges called zones or belts.
+This produces an elongated dodecahedral honeycomb.
+It is the Wigner–Seitz cell for certain body-centered tetragonal lattices.

 This is related to the rhombic dodecahedral honeycomb with an elongation of zero.
 Projected normal to the elongation direction, the honeycomb looks like a square tiling with the rhombi projected into squares.

 Variations

 The expanded dodecahedra can be distorted into cubic volumes, with the honeycomb as a half-offset stacking of cubes.
 It can also be made concave by adjusting the 8 corners downward by the same amount as the centers are moved up.